The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 About the Author

-Christi Nogle taught college writing for twenty years.
-Her debut novel, Beulah, was published in 2022 by Cemetery Gates Media.
-Her short stories have appeared in over fifty publications including PseudoPod, Vastarien, and Dark Matter Magazine along with anthologies such as C.M Muller’s Nightscript and Flame Tree’s American Gothic.
-Christi is a member of the Horror Writers Association, Science Fiction & Fantasy Writers of America, and Codex Writers’ Group.
+Christi Nogle taught college writing for twenty years and leads occasional horror writing workshops.
+Her short stories have appeared in over fifty publications including Strange Horizons, PseudoPod, Vastarien, and Dark Matter Magazine.
+Christi is an active member of the Horror Writers Association, Science Fiction & Fantasy Writers of America, and Codex Writers’ Group.
 She lives in Boise, Idaho with her partner Jim and their gorgeous dogs.
 Follow her at christinogle.com or on Twitter @christinogle

 Logos by Dullington Design Co.